NHP95/FGit/README.md

 # FGit
 How To Use GIT ? <br/>
 I am Slave 1 <br/>
-Feature 1 is under my control
+Feature 1 is under my control <br/>
+QA career path